mykki92/CI_PP5_SOUNDCHECK/README.md

   - Option for users to be able to delete their account

 - Posts
-  - Show most liked posts in the app - similar to ‘Top Users’ menu
+  - Show most checked posts in the app - similar to ‘Top Users’ menu
   - Allow users to upload videos in their posts
   - Allow users to tag other users in their posts
   - Allow users to repost or share other users posts to other sites

 - Comments
   - Option to reply to a selected comment and create a conversation
-  - Option to like/unlike other users’ comments
+  - Option to check/uncheck other users’ comments

 ##### Back to [top](#table-of-contents)